coala/coala/docs/Developers/Git_Basics.rst

 .. note::

-    ``-o upstream`` sets the remote name of the original coala/coala-bears repositories as ``upstream``.
+    ``-o upstream`` sets the remote name of the original coala or coala-bears repositories as ``upstream``.

     **upstream** is just a name we used for simplicity.
 You can name it